 |Currently, schools can choose from:

 Starting in the 2019-2020 school year, Activities Beyond the Classroom and Cincinnati Public Schools decided to expand the offerings of extracurricular arts programming for elementary school children, and created ABC Fine Arts Clubs.
-ABC Arts Clubs function in the same manner as ABC Clubs, but they add an emphasis on creating more opportunities in painting, music, drama, poetry, and other activities that expand the creative, artistic minds of the students.
+ABC Fine Arts Clubs function in the same manner as ABC Clubs, but they add an emphasis on creating more opportunities in painting, music, drama, poetry, and other activities that expand the creative, artistic minds of the students.

 In response to Cincinnati Public Schools move to remote learning, ABC launched Virtual ABC Clubs for second semester of 2021.
 The Clubs took place afterschool, and provide safe, engaging activities for students to participate in, from their own home.
 CPS students were able to connect with local, knowledgeable professionals who will lend their expertise to the students.